 Okta Verify for Admins

-When a user signs in to their organization, the Okta Verify app prompts the user to verify their identity in order to authenticate successfully.
-Once an end user installs the app to their primary device, they can verify their identity by approving a push notification or by entering a one-time code to authenticate successfully.
+When a user signs in to their organization, the Okta Verify app prompts them to verify their identity in order to authenticate successfully.
+After an end user installs the app on their primary device, they can verify their identity by approving a push notification or by entering a one-time code.

 Are you an end user looking to set up and use Okta Verify?
 See Okta Verify for End Users.

 Okta Verify General Flow

 - Okta adminAn abbreviation of administrator.
 This is the individual(s) who have access to the Okta Administrator Dashboard.
 They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
 Only administrators have the Administration button on the upper right side of the My Applications page. enables and configures Okta Verify in the admin console.

 - End user signs in to their Okta orgThe Okta container that represents a real-world organization. and is prompted to enroll with Okta Verify for the first time.